 I’ve currently got a Wilson Index of 1.
 The next five events I need to get

 The next step is to find events that match up to these numbers.
 A tool that can help with this is the ‘Predictions’ tab of the ‘parkrun event numbers predictor‘ Google Doc.

 - UK parkrun tourist links – a GoogleDoc with links to sites that parkrun tourists may be interested in

 - Visualise your parkrun stats by Adam Notley (no longer available in November 2019) – includes map, histogram and scatter plot

 - Challenge chaser – this is a map with filters, so it’s easy to see where events that meet your criteria are

 - parkrun elevation rankings

-- The 5000m club – see who has completed all of the parkruns in a particular area
+- The 5000m Club (on Stride and Tested website – not available in February 2021) – see who has completed all of the parkruns in a particular area

 I hope this post has inspired you and helped you to consider ways you can reinvigorate your parkrun experience.
 What’s your next challenge?